 How to Make a Complaint

-Before we can look at your complaint, you must complain directly to the Agent and complete their in-house complaints procedure.
+Before we can look at your complaint, you must complain directly to the property business and complete their in-house complaints procedure.

-To find out if the Agent is a member of TPO click here.
+To find out if the property business is a member of TPO click here.

-Why do I have to complain to the Agent first?
-The Agent is not listed as a member, what can I do?
-What if the Agent has ceased trading?
+Why do I have to complain to the property business first?
+The property business is not listed as a member, what can I do?
+What if the property business has ceased trading?

 To find out more, please read our FAQs.

-The Ombudsman must allow the Agent the opportunity to resolve the complaint themselves.
+The Ombudsman must allow the property business the opportunity to resolve the complaint themselves.
 It is only fair and reasonable to allow them to do so.

-- Tell the Agent why you are unhappy, setting out the act or omission you believe has occurred.
+• Tell the property business why you are unhappy, setting out the act or omission you believe has occurred.

-- Let the Agent know what you would like them to do to resolve your complaint.
+• Let the property business know what you would like them to do to resolve your complaint.

-- Follow up any conversations in writing, making a note of the date and time and who you spoke to.
-Keep copies of all correspondence with the Agent.
+• Follow up any conversations in writing, making a note of the date and time and who you spoke to.
+Keep copies of all correspondence with the property business.

 When to refer your complaint to the Ombudsman